midonet/midonet/docs/openstack-integration.md

 When a request to launch a VM is sent to Nova, the network(s) to connect the VM to is specified, and the Nova API server sends a request to one of the Nova compute hosts to carry out the order.
-Nova also creates a virtual port in a MidoNet bridge that corresponds to the Quantum network that the VM is requested to be plugged into.
+Nova also creates a virtual port in a MidoNet bridge that corresponds to the Neutron network that the VM is requested to be plugged into.
 Nova compute service then continues on to launch the VM, but right before the VM is launched, Nova provides a hook in the code path that gives vendors a place to insert their plugin code to